makarenkovdo/oop-game/README.md

-11 Design Patterns in small arcade game base on SOLID style.
+## 11 Design Patterns in small arcade game base on SOLID style.

 PATTERNS IMPLEMENTATION:

 ABSTRACT FACTORY:

 In simple words, abstract factory is abstraction for factories management

+---

+STRATEGY:

+Strategy is behavioral design pattern.
+It is used to switch the behavior of an object between a family of algorithms.
+This pattern contains one abstract strategy interface and many concrete strategy implementations (algorithms) of that interface.

+The application uses strategy interface only. src\classes\bots\strategyFactories\abstractStrategyFactory.js

 /////////////////////////////////////////////////////////////////////////////////